laurapessl/hcc-custom-charts/tutorial/tutorial.md

     export { default as <your-chart-name> } from './<your-chart-name>'
     ```

-3. Create a new folder with the name of your chart in `src\`:
+3. Create a new folder with the name of your chart in `src/`:
     ```
     mkdir <your-chart-name>
     ```